Chzzs/BGLibExt.NET/README.md

 It's pretty simple:
 * There is one thread reading from the I/O port and parsing the bluetooth messages
-* There is another thread reading from a buffer containing notifications received from the arbrand and executing hooked up events
+* There is another thread reading from a buffer containing notifications received from the armbrand and executing hooked up events

 ### Examples